- For other places with the same name, see San Jose (disambiguation).

 [edit]The main downtown area is a bustling collection of well-laid out streets filled with bustling traffic and lined with eclectic, historic architecture.
 On the surface it is a gritty downtown area, but look inside and you'll find friendly people, quirky spots, and the historic side of San José that change your impression.
 A walking tour is the best way to see this area.

-[edit]- Every Thursday a dozens of young jugglers gather at the Parque Morazan and juggle together.
-Often with percussion music.
+Every Thursday a dozens of young jugglers gather at the 1 Parque Morazán and juggle together, often with percussion music.
 It is a free event in public space.
-Normally you will be invited to play with them.
-Lovely experience if you like street art.
+Normally you will be invited to play with them and it's a lovely experience if you like street art.
+For yoga, check out Downtown Yoga near Parque Morazan, which offers yoga and hooping classes for all experience levels.

 Sports

-- La Sabana, La Sabana (West of San José, at the end of Paseo Colón).
+- 2 La Sabana (West of San José, at the end of Paseo Colón).
 Daylight hours.
 Known as the lungs of San José, La Sabana is the largest park in the city.
 It has running trails, as well as a number of sports facilities, including football (soccer) and baseball fields, basketball courts, a track, and a rollerskating rink.
 Find pick-up basketball games here every weekend and holiday, and sometimes during the week. $0.

 Theater